Back

 Initial layout prototyping, courtesy of Figma.

-Once the branding was finished, I began brainstorming the layout of the site.
 Docusaurus did a ton of this work for me.
-Since it's built for documentation, it has a ton of features to sort and organize the content you're looking to present.
-Eventually, I settled on 5 distinct categories to organize the terms I was presenting.
+Since it's built for documentation (it was used for React!), it has a ton of features to sort and organize the content you're looking to present into neat categories.
+It took a lot of the layout work off my plate so I could jump into development as soon as possible.

 Anchoring